NVIDIA/deepops/README.md

 ### DGX POD Hybrid Clusters

+Hybrid Kubernetes and Slurm DGX clusters based on the DGX POD reference architecture

 See the [Deployment Guide](docs/dgx-pod.md) for step-by-step instructions and setup information

 For more information on deploying DGX in the datacenter, consult the [DGX Data Center Reference Design Whitepaper](https://nvidia-gpugenius.highspot.com/viewer/5b33fecf1279587c07d8ac86)

+### Virtual

+Single-node virtual clusters for testing and customization

+See the [Virtual Guide](virtual/README.md) for more information